What is influencer marketing? Your ultimate influencer marketing guide

 In June 2000, ASOS was established as a UK fashion retailer.
 Today, they sell over 80,000 products around the world.

-Their innovative marketing, incorporating influencers such as the ASOS Insiders, has paid off bigtime.
+Their innovative marketing - using influencers such as the ASOS Insiders - has paid off bigtime.
 They now have over 20 million social media followers, and in the last 12 months received over 1.4 billion product views.

 With influencer marketing, the sky's the limit.
 But how exactly do you build social influence into your marketing strategy?
-And what are the pitfalls to avoid?
+And what are the pitfalls?

 My guide covers everything you need to know about influencer marketing, from campaign concept, right through to completion and analysis.
 Let's get going...